 We collected a year of operating data on three working hybrid system installations to analyze the economic and environmental impact of the hybrid approach and to compare it to other HVAC system designs.
 We used this data to investigate what contributes to an effective hybrid design and to validate energy models of these systems.

 As a result of this project we developed documents and tools for HVAC system designers to use, including this freeware version of our model, to assess the benefits of applying the geothermal hybrid approach on their building projects.

-Also see our webinar: Hybrid geothermal systems: less is more and download our final report: Hybrid ground-source heat pump installations: experiences, improvements and tools.
+Also download our final report: Hybrid ground-source heat pump installations: experiences, improvements and tools.

 Our work on this project complements other resources available on hybrid ground-source design, operation, and economics.

 - For basic design information, see: A Design Method for Hybrid Ground-Source Heat Pumps by Kavanaugh (ASHRAE Transactions 1998); other work by Kavanaugh and Rafferty.
 Available for purchase at the ASHRAE Bookstore.

 - Oklahoma State University has completed in-depth research on hybrid ground-source systems.
 Recent research focuses on an array of different hybrid control options and is summarized in a thesis by X. Xu (pdf).

 - Hackel's previous work at the University of Wisconsin looked at optimal size and control of hybrids, including a few sample control sequences.

 - Ground Loop Design 2010 or GLHEPro can be used to test out the viability of some hybrid designs (its hybrid functionality is relatively basic).